JeromeA/LispIdeaPlugin/NOTES.md

 * At the beginning of this method, the myEditor.myDocument contains the original text.
 * Then the names are removed.
-* Then the call to TemplateManager.getInstance(myProject).startTemplate() is inserting the getName() version of the names, which is why getName() should not return the upper case version.
+* Then the call to TemplateManager.getInstance(myProject).startTemplate() is inserting the getName() version of the names, which is why getName() should not return the upper case version, as canonical as it is.